surrealdb/surrealdb.js/README.md

 ### Local setup

 This is a [Deno](https://deno.land) project, not NodeJS.
-However, to also support other JavaScript environments such as NodeJS and web-browsers, npm packages are added to build such versions.
+For example, this means import paths include the `.ts` file extension.
+However, to also support other JavaScript environments such as NodeJS and web-browsers, a npm project setup has been added to build such versions using rollup and to manage dependencies for these environments.

 ### Requirements